 - Your hot water starts smelling like "rotten egg" odor

-Compare the new water heater anode rod on the left (what we sell) to a one year old anode-rod.
+Compare the new water heater anode rod on the top (what we sell) to a one year old anode-rod below.

-If an anode rod looks any more deteriorated than the picture on the right, we suggest that you replace that anode rod with a new one.
+If an anode rod looks any more deteriorated than the picture on the bottom, we suggest that you replace that anode rod with a new one.

-The used anode rod shown on the right has deteriorated to a condition where it will probably need to be replaced soon.
+The used anode rod shown on the bottom has deteriorated to a condition where it will probably need to be replaced soon.

 Waiting a long time is not a good idea.
 The possibility of the old water heater anode rod becoming broken off,